Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 The lower the DPI = the fewer the dots = the blurrier the print.

-To help you visualize the relation between dimensions and resolution, look at the 3 penguins below.
-The images have the same dimensions (width and height), but they have different resolutions (DPI).
+To help you visualize the relation between dimensions and resolution, look at the three penguins below.
+The images have the same dimensions (width and height) but different resolutions (DPI).

 So, which penguin looks the best?

-Terminology is out of the way.
-Now back to Printful print files.
+Now that terminology is out of the way, let’s get back to Printful print files.

-For the best results, always check the Printful guidelines and print file templates in the File guidelines tab under each product.
-That way, you don’t have to worry about the right file formats and DPIs—we’ve got it all figured out for you!
+For the best results, always check the Printful guidelines and print file templates in the File guidelines tab on each product page.
+That way, you don’t have to worry about the correct file formats and DPIs—we’ve got it all figured out for you!

-Some more good news: the Design Maker, where you’ll upload your design and create your print file, will also give you warnings when your image isn’t suitable for printing.
+Some more good news: The Design Maker, where you upload your design and create your print file, will warn you when your image isn’t suitable for printing.

 Onto the make-or-break guidelines.